5 Signs You Need a New Driveway

 5. An Old Driveway

-Most concrete driveways lasts for up to 30 years while asphalt driveways are good for about 20 years.
+Most concrete driveways last up to 30 years while asphalt driveways are good for about 20 years.
 If your driveway is past its prime, there’s no point in trying to repair it.
 To completely resolve all your issues, investing in a new driveway is the way to go.

 If you notice cracks, potholes, drainage problems or a rough look or your driveway has reached the end of its lifespan, it’s likely time for a driveway replacement.